TT-TimothyT/TT-Repo/README.md

 The project itself is a single WordPress installation with WooCommerce, ACFs for the dynamic data, Elementor for the landing pages, Netsuite for the ERP integration and sync NetSuite <> WooCommerce, Trek Travel Algolia integration and a bunch of plugins.

 Below you'll find important notes about the project, the git branching, and the like.
+You have to check the setup details for the NetSuite API details and Algolia setup.

 #### Documentation
 TBD, at some point.